influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/tools/grafana.md

 ## Query InfluxDB with Grafana

-After you [configure and save a FlightSQL or InfluxDB datasource](#create-a-datasource), use Grafana to build, run, and inspect queries against InfluxDB database.
+After you [configure and save a FlightSQL or InfluxDB datasource](#create-a-datasource), use Grafana to build, run, and inspect queries against your InfluxDB database.

 {{< tabs-wrapper >}}
 {{% tabs %}}